John Murray (Irish soldier)

 John Murray VC (February 1837 – 7 November 1911) was a British Army soldier and an Irish recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Murray was born in Birr, County Offaly, in February 1837.

 Victoria Cross

-He was approximately 27 years old, and a sergeant in the 68th (Durham) Regiment of Foot (Light Infantry) during the Waikato-Hauhau Maori War in New Zealand when the following deed took place on 21 June 1864 at Tauranga for which he was awarded the VC:
+Sergeant John Murray, 68th (Durham) Regiment of Foot (Light Infantry), was approximately 27 years old during the Waikato-Hauhau Maori War in New Zealand when the following deed took place on 21 June 1864 at Tauranga for which he was awarded the Victoria Cross (VC):

 Further information

 Murray died at Derrinlogh in County Offaly on 7 November 1911.

 The medal

 His Victoria Cross is displayed at the Durham Light Infantry Museum & Durham Art Gallery in Durham, England.